nbeede/BoomBox/README.md

 ## Todo
 - [ ]  Sandbox anti-evasion techniques
-  [ ]  Improve revert scripts to not rely on sleep
+- [ ]  Improve revert scripts to not rely on sleep
 - [ ]  Revert sandbox to clean snapshot on reboot
+- [ ]  Support additional Vagrant providers
+- [ ]  Check to see where virtualbox is installed on windows

 ## Contributing
 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for details on submitting a pull request.